Newport, County Tipperary: Location

-It is located approximately 8 km from Birdhill and 16 km from Limerick.
+Newport is located approximately 8 km from Birdhill and 16 km from Limerick.
 The Newport River, a tributary of the Mulcair (or Mulkear) River and it flows through the middle of the town where it is joined by the Cully River.
 Newport is nestled in the foothills of Silvermine mountain range.
 The highest of these mountains is Keeper Hill a well-used local hiking and walking area.

 It is close to Lough Derg and the villages of Murroe, Killaloe and Ballina.

 History

 The original settlement in Newport dates back centuries before the Norman invasions.
 After the Cromwellian conquest of Ireland, Richard Warren Waller acquired Cully Castle sometime in the 1650s.
 He was the son of Edward Waller and Margaret Glascoke.
 He was granted 1195 acre of land in the vicinity.
 After the war, the castle was in ruins and was rebuilt as Castle Waller.
 A townland still bears that name.
 He died in 1676.
 Vice-Admiral Robert Otway and Sir Arthur Otway, 3rd Baronet along with the other Waller baronets are direct descendants.
 During this time the settlement was changed from the Irish name Tulach Sheasta to the English Newport.

 The town contains an old courthouse and a jail called the Bridewell, built in 1862–63 on land owned by Sir Edward Waller.
 The Courthouse was used for the trial of minor offences; on occasion it was used for preliminary hearings for more serious crimes, before they were referred to a higher circuit court.
 The building contains eight cells, two day rooms and two limestone staircases.
 It remains today on Jail street and now houses the Peter Dee Academy of Music.

 During the Irish War of Independence, Newport was the scene of various incidents, including the shaving of a woman's head for keeping company of policemen and the burning down of several business premises (Cullen's Shop and Daly's Public House) and houses (Clareview former Charter School).
 The RIC barracks moved from centre of the village to Clareview.
 On 15 May 1921, the Newport brigade planned an attack on District Inspector Harold Biggs.
 He was ambushed at Coolboreen returning from dinner at the Barrington family shooting lodge, Glenculloo Lodge, on the river in the foothills of Keeper Hill.
 He was shot and killed in the ambush together with Winifred Barrington, daughter of Sir Charles Barrington of what was then Glenstal Castle and now Glenstal Abbey.
 Among the members of the raiding party was Patrick Ryan (after whom the Newport GAA pitch is named).
 Also killed during the revolutionary period were Sgt John Walsh of the RIC and Patrick Gilligan, a former soldier, shot on 22 May 1922.
 This was after the treaty had been signed.